flaviogheri/flaviogheri.github.io/_posts/2023-10-06-Lunar-Zebro.markdown

 ### A bit about Lunar Zebro

 Lunar zebro is a unique six-legged with the objective of operating in a swarm on the moon.
-The first mission will focus on walking 200 meters in one Lunar day autonomously with a single rover.
+The first mission will focus on walking 200 meters in one Lunar day autonomously with a single rover, with an aim of deploying more rovers in order to do swarm navigation and mapping of the lunar surface.

 Regrettably, owing to the confidential nature of the undertaking, not many details can be disclosed at this moment.

 The path planning and obstacle detection module can be divided into smaller sub-modules. *write more here about the rover system breakdown*
 ![Rock detections](/assets/img/rock_detections.png)

-Artificial Potential field is used due to its computational efficiency compared to many other path planning methods.

-Enhanced curl-free vector field has been added to the system in order to attempt to prevent local-minimum problems at some obstacles.

-More extensive algorithms that use other particles in order to reduce potential problems from the local minima problem are further developed.
-The results are found to perform very well compared to other artificial potential fields, reaching above 95% of robusteness on the experiments made on lunar field simulations.
+An in house development of APF has been implemented on the rover, increasing its ability to get to an end goal from ~60% in regular APF to ~95% on simulated lunar test bed environments created using telescope imagery.
+Not much can be yet disclosed about the method of navigation other than it exploits the ability to backtrack and take previous options, reducing the chances of getting stuck in local minima.

 ## SWARM Potential Fields

-Currently, I am working on developping the swarm capabilities for the Lunar Zebro.
-To be more specific, 2 main challenges will be undertaken, one in this first year, that of developping path planning and obstacle avoidance of the swarm.

-The second part of the project, of which my thesis will be, in theory, developed around, will be to create a novel approach to improve localization and obstacle detection by leveraging cooperative stereo-vision of the lunar zebro in a swarm.
+Currently, I am working on 2 main areas.
+The first being in updating and improving the software framework, in order for it to be perfectly operational and effective for IAC conference in Milan (International Austronautical Conference).
+This means updating the code so that is uses ROS 2 instead of ROS.
+Creating an improved sensor fusion and CNN in order to detect rocks (currently using labelled objects), and to localise their position using stereo vision.
+As well as creating additional features such that making new FSM (eg. navigating to batterystation when low on battery) and creating an external GUI in order to show participants what the rover is doing.

+My second responsibility is that of developping the swarm capabilities for the Lunar Zebro.
+Here I am researching current advancements in swarm map building and planning and developping the technology with Lunar Zebro.
+With the final idea of having a swarm map of the lunar surface created using the swarm capabilities of the rovers in order to increase the reliability of the data (as stereo vision isn't so effective in itself).

 <!-- PLEASE CLICK THE IMAGE BELOW TO SEE A VIDEO ABOUT LUNAR ZEBRO -->